Warning: you'll want to cook this tonight!

 Instructions

-- While the chorizo is cooking, heat a griddle to warm your tortillas.
-First slightly dip each tortilla in the skillet where you are cooking the chorizo so to add some of its flavors to the tortilla.
-Warm on the separate griddle for about 1 minute on each side and set aside,
+- For this step, you could cook the chorizo first and use the leftover oils from the pan, or while the chorizo is cooking, heat a griddle to warm your tortillas.
+Slightly dip each tortilla in the skillet where you are cooking the chorizo to add some of its flavors to the tortilla.

-- wrapping with a kitchen towel to keep them warm.
+- Warm for about 1 minute on each side and set aside, wrapping with a kitchen towel to keep them warm.

 - If you want to add the pineapple, warm it on the griddle, turning to make sure they are warm all over for serving on top of your tacos.